 - Supports low-income countries that have macroeconomic stability and thus do not need IMF financial assistance;

 - Can provide accelerated access to the SCF in case of subsequent financial needs.

 In response to the increasing financial needs of low-income countries during the global financial crisis, IMF concessional lending commitments increased significantly from $1.2 billion in 2008 to $3.8 billion in 2009, and an annual average of $1.6 billion during 2010–13.

 In addition, more than $18 billion of the $250 billion allocation of IMF Special Drawing Rights (SDRs) went to low-income countries.
 These countries can benefit by either counting the SDRs as extra assets in their reserves, or selling their SDRs for hard currency to meet balance of payments needs.

 In September 2012, the Executive Board approved a partial distribution of the Fund’s general reserves attributed to gold sales profits as part of a strategy to make the PRGT sustainable in the longer term.
-This strategy is expected to be robust under a wide range of demand scenarios—for the short, medium, and long term—and rests on three pillars: (i) a base envelope of about SDR 1¼ billion (about $2 billion) in annual lending capacity; (ii) contingent measures—including bilateral fundraising efforts and suspension of reimbursement of the GRA for PRGT administrative expenses—that can be activated when average financing needs exceed the base envelope by a substantial margin for an extended period; and (iii) the expectation that all modifications to LIC facilities would be designed in a manner that is consistent with maintaining self-sustainability.
+This strategy is expected to be robust under a wide range of demand scenarios—for the short, medium, and long term—and rests on three pillars: (i) a base envelope of about SDR 1¼ billion (about $2 billion) in annual lending capacity; (ii) contingent measures—including bilateral fundraising efforts and suspension for a limited period of time of reimbursement of the IMF’s General Resources Account for PRGT administrative expenses—that can be activated when average financing needs exceed the base envelope by a substantial margin for an extended period; and (iii) the expectation that all modifications to LIC facilities would be designed in a manner consistent with maintaining self-sustainability.